 3. Stop using your credit cards

-If you want to pay off debt faster, you’ll want to stop using your credit cards.
+If you want to aggressively pay off credit card debt, you’ll want to stop using your cards.
 This can help prevent adding new debt to your balance, which can make it easier to manage.

 Instead, I recommend using cash (or debit card) as your primary method of payment.
 To help you stick to your budget, a popular method to avoid overspending is to use cash envelopes.